Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 ## Observation and Evaluation

-In my session with these school principals, I suggested that they think of a teacher who was behaving in a way that they were not happy with, and I would show them how to evaluate that teachers behavior in a nonviolent communication way.
+In my session with these school principals, I suggested that they think of a teacher who was behaving in a way that they were not happy with, and I would show them how to evaluate that teachers behavior in a Nonviolent Communication way.

 #### I started by asking them to think of a specific thing that this person does that you don't like.